Hes-Siemelink/instacli/instacli-spec/language/Instacli Markdown Documents.spec.md

 ## Hidden code

-Sometimes a code example could become can become cluttered with setup code.
+Sometimes a code example gets cluttered with setup code.

-For example, consider an interactive example.
+Consider this interactive example.
 In order for the automated tests to run, we need to provide an answer, so the test will not hang on input:

 ```yaml instacli
 Code example: Example with setup code